 Most people know about the Nuremberg International Military Tribunal where the most important German war criminals were put on trial by the Allies in November 1945, but less well known are the trials conducted by the American Military Tribunal where German war criminals were prosecuted in a courtroom at the former Dachau concentration camp.
 The photo above shows Friedrich Weitzel, a member of the staff at the Dachau camp, as he hears his death sentence pronounced by an American Military judge.

 What heinous crimes had Friedrich Weitzel committed against the innocent prisoners in the Dachau concentration camp?
-Weitzel had not personally committed any crimes at all; he was prosecuted under the ex-post-facto law called “common design” which made it a crime for anyone to have any connection whatsoever to a Nazi concentration camp.
+Weitzel had not personally committed any crimes at all; he was prosecuted under the ex-post-facto law called “common design” which made it a crime for anyone to have had any connection whatsoever to a Nazi concentration camp.
 (Concentration camps had been declared to be a criminal enterprise by the Allies after World War II ended.)

 Weitzel was the supply clerk for the Dachau camp.
 The following quote is from the book entitled Witness to Barbarism, written by a member of the prosecution staff at Dachau: